Some of the best banks in America include Chase, Bank of America, Wells Fargo, Capital One, and Ally Bank.

 We review the most important things to look for when choosing the best bank in America so that you can pick one that best suits your needs.

 Your instinct may be to choose the bank that’s closest to home or work.
-And while there’s no doubt that proximity is important, there are a number of other factors to consider when deciding on where to keep your money.
-Fees, rates, accessibility, customer service, and of course online services can all drastically affect your banking experience and your funds.
+While proximity is important, there are other factors to consider when deciding where to keep your money.
+Fees, rates, accessibility, customer service, and online services can all drastically affect your banking experience and your funds.
 Here are some factors to consider:

-Many banks waive or reimburse the monthly fee if you maintain a certain minimum balance.
+Many of the largest banks waive or reimburse the monthly fee if you maintain a certain minimum balance.
 For a completely free checking account, you’ll usually have to go to one of the many online banks.